SergiuToporjinschi/node-red-contrib-heater-controller/README.md

     The calendar which will be apply in automatic mode.
 Needs to be a valid JSON with float values for temperature.
-    Is important to cover the entire interval of 24/7, otherwise will keep the temperature untill next sice or next week day For example:
+    Is important to cover the entire interval of 24/7, otherwise will keep the temperature until next since or next week day For example:

 ### Inputs